Skip to product information

 Against Tech Oligarchy is a bracing, strategically serious intervention—clear-eyed, rigorous, and genuinely energizing.
 An essential read.”

-—Eric Blanc, author of We Are The Union and Red State Revolt
+—Eric Blanc, author of We Are the Union and Red State Revolt

 JS Tan is a PhD candidate at MIT and a former Microsoft employee.
 His work has been featured in The New York Times and MIT Technology Review, among other outlets, and his writing has appeared in Dissent, Jacobin, Foreign Policy, The Baffler, and The Guardian.